Yetam/CGP/README.md

 * Item class representing an object (its value/s)
 * Is virtual class.
 User defining own object type must inherit from it

+# Should do:
+class **CGP_Algorithm**
+- [ ] Can instantiate an "organism" - a set of connected _Blocks_ with set functions
+- [ ] Initializes organism with nRows and nCols of empty nodes
+- [ ] Creates _Blocks_ in all nodes of organism and connect them in random manner
+- [ ] Can acquire and store functions as pointers.
+Each function must operate on two _Operational_ objects (functions are static for all organisms)
+- [ ] Can copy entire organism (Copying _Blocks_ from one organism pointer to another)
+- [ ] Can calculate fitness functions of an organism
+- [ ] Can mutate operation types of an organism with preffered probability
+- [ ] Can mutate connections of an organism with preffered probability

 # Roadmap
 - [x] Start implementing :)
 - [x] Define architecture of program